2445267945/CodeFix/README_EN.md

 ## Event → Activity → UI

-CodeFix does not expose raw Python Runtime Events directly to the user.
+Cando does not expose raw Python Runtime Events directly to the user.

 Execution information is transformed into product-level semantics: